corefan/xenko-docs/en/manual/graphics/post-effects/lens-flare.md

 | Property                  | Description
 | ------------------------- | ------
-| Amount                    | Amount/strength of the light streak.
+| Amount                    | Strength of the light streak
-| Color Aberration Strength | Strength of the color aberration artifacts.
+| Color Aberration Strength | Strength of the color aberration artifacts
-| Halo Factor               | Strength of the main artifact.
+| Halo Factor               | Strength of the main artifact

 ## See also